phorton1/base-apps-gitMUI/docs/context.md

-# gitUI - context
+# gitUI - Context Implementation Details

 The system has several notions of context for selecting getting to a repo.

 It used to be an invariant that all repos had Path members, and could always be located using that Path.
-Along with the subversion caused by repoGroups, now with REMOTE_ONLY repos, some repos don't have Paths.
+Along with the subversion caused by repoGroups, now REMOTE_ONLY repos may exizt without paths,

-**I think there is a currently a blink-out-of-existence bug when the infoWindow() cannot restore the context from the INI file**

 - The commitListCtrl on works on LOCAL repos, which always have a Path.
   Since it saves and restores the expanded state of the showing repos